 If you are interested in joining the Working Group or presenting to it, please contact Professor Anthea Roberts.

-Anthea Roberts and Nicolas Lamp, Six Faces of Globalization: Who Wins, Who Loses, and Why it Matters (Harvard University Press, forthcoming, October 2021)
+Roberts, A. and Lamp, N., Six Faces of Globalization: Who Wins, Who Loses, and Why It Matters (Harvard University Press, 2021).

-Ferguson, V and Lim, D. ’Economic Power and Vulnerability in Sino-Australian Relations’, China Story Yearbook: Crisis, edited by Linda Jaivin, Jane Golley, and Sharon Strange.
-Canberra: ANU Press, Forthcoming.
+Ferguson, V. and Lim, D. J., “Economic Power and Vulnerability in Sino-Australian Relations”, in China Story Yearbook: Crisis.
+Canberra: ANU Press (2021).

 Lim, D. and Ferguson, V., “Decoupling and the technology security dilemma”, in China Story Yearbook: China Dreams, ANU Press (2020).